Vanille-N/tree-beamer/assets/main.typ

   === Per-location
   - *disjoint* accesses do not interfere
-  - valid range of memory is *dynamic*

   #pause

   === Track provenance of pointers
-  - each pointer gets an *identifier* on creation, its "tag"
+  - each pointer gets an *identifier* on creation
   - we use a *tree* to keep track of the relationships between tags

   #pause